-The next commemorative coin issue from the United States was the 1900 Lafayette Silver Dollar.
+The next commemorative coin issue from the United States was the 1900 Lafayette Silver Dollar (Buy on eBay).
 In 1777, General Lafayette had brought French troops to America to help fight in the Revolutionary War.
 His efforts earned him a place in the history of the country and a debt of gratitude from its people.

 The coins were authorized at the request of the Lafayette Memorial Commission, who sought to raise funds for a Statue of General Lafayette in Paris.
 The statue would be presented as a gift of the American People for the 1900 International Exposition held in France.